top of page

 1. Pitch is related to notes.
 The notes are 7 and are called:

-In the following videos, you can recognize pairs of sounds with differences in their pitch (low/high and high/low respectively).
+In the following audios, you can recognize pairs of sounds with differences in their pitch.
+Pay attention to these differences, so then you can train on production and identification exercises.

 2. Duration is related to the note values.
 Some of them are: